NoOneIsHereFr/DabloonBankMod/README.md

 - no max adding amount

-  Saw someone giving you 101 Dabloons and you couldn't add them so I did this
+  Saw someone giving you 101 Dabloons and you couldn't add them?
+Now you can

 - Custom ATM Card (you can add your own)